simcesplatform/simcesplatform.github.io/markdown/core_install.md

 Follow the given steps to install the platform.

-TODO list for this page:

-- add links to correct pages (step 5)

 ## Prerequisites

 The simulation platform and these instructions have been tested on Ubuntu 18.04 with Docker Engine version 20.10.2 and Docker Compose version 1.28.2.